A study of the electronic and ionic structure, for competing states of fully and partially ionized hydrogen, using the neutral pseudo-atom method as well as a classical map for the electron subsystem: Classical Map calculations for the UEF and H-plasmas

 \subsection{Calculations using the Classical Map for the UEF}

+The importance of the e-e structure factor $S_{ee}(k)$ has been emphasized in recent work~\cite{MoldHyd25}.
+We also noted the relevance of $S_{ee}(k\to0)$ in regard to the concept of $\bar{Z}$ (see Eq.~\ref{barz.eqn}) and the compressibility sumrule .

-There have been many calculations of the structure factors $S_{e,e}(k,\zeta)$ and PDFs of the uniform electron fluid at $T=0$, using mainly fixed-node Monte Carlo, and diffusion Monte-Carlo methods.
-Comparisons of results from the CMap for $T=0$, both for $\zeta = 0$ and $\zeta \ne 0$, we given in previous publications~\cite{prl1}.
+There have been many calculations of the structure factors $S_{e,e}(k,\zeta)$ and PDFs of the uniform electron fluid at $T$ = 0, using mainly fixed-node Monte Carlo, and diffusion Monte-Carlo methods.
+Comparisons of results from the CMap for $T$ = 0, both for $\zeta = 0$ and $\zeta \ne 0$, were given in previous publications~\cite{prl1}.
 In this study we limit ourselves to more recent finite-$T$ UEF calculations.
 In this context we select the following densities $\bar{n}$ and temperatures $T$, as PIMC H-plasma calculations are also available for most of them.
 We use $\theta = T/E_F$ in the following.

 1. $r_s = 2$, i.e., nominally $\bar{n}$ = 0.33 g/cc at $T$ = 4.8 eV.
 In Ref.~\cite{MoldHyd25}, $\theta$ = 1, 0.5, and 0.25 are equated with $T$ = 12.5 eV, 6.27 eV and 3.13 eV.
-This is consistent with an assumed ionization of $\bar{Z}=1$ in hydrogen.
-NPA calculations at $r_s = 2, T$=12.5 eV, 6.25 eV, and 3.13 eV established that they can be treated as fully ionized plasmas with $\bar{Z} = 1$.
-No co-existence of partially ionized states wasG= encountered.
+This is consistent with an assumed ionization of $\bar{Z} = 1$ in hydrogen.
+NPA calculations at $r_s = 2, T$ = 12.5 eV, 6.25 eV, and 3.13 eV confirmed that they can be treated as fully ionized plasmas with $\bar{Z} = 1$.
+No co-existence or competition of partially ionized states was encountered.

-However, Ref.~\cite{MoldHyd25} also uses a 'chemical model' with $\bar{Z}$ = 0.72, 0.64 and 0.61.
-The case $\bar{Z}$ = 0.72 should correspond to $\theta$ = 1.26, $r_s$ = 2.247, while $\bar{Z}$ = 0.64 implies $\theta$ =0.683, $r_s$ = 2.337; and $\bar{Z}$ = 0.51 implies that $\theta$ = 0.352, $r_s$ = 2.375.
-The authors have not indicated how these $\bar{Z}$ have been obtained.
-We do not examine them any further in this study.
+However, Ref.~\cite{MoldHyd25} also uses a 'chemical model' with $\bar{Z}$ = 0.72, 0.64, and 0.61.
+The case $\bar{Z}$ = 0.72 should correspond to $\theta$ = 1.26, $r_s$ = 2.247, while $\bar{Z}$ = 0.64 implies $\theta$ = 0.683, $r_s$ = 2.337; and $\bar{Z}$ = 0.51 implies that $\theta$ = 0.352, $r_s$ = 2.375.
+The authors have not indicated how these $\bar{Z}$ values have been obtained.
+We do not examine these cases any further in this study.

-In the case the UEF, we do not have to concern ourselves with $\bar{Z}$, and we simply use $r_s=2, \theta=1, 0.5 and 0.25$ for comparisons with the results given in the literature.
+In the case the UEF, we do not concern ourselves with $\bar{Z}$, and we simply use $r_s$ = 2, $\theta$ = 1, 0.5 and 0.25 for comparisons with the results given in the literature.
 In the case of H-plasmas, a first-principles determination of $\bar{Z}$ becomes necessary.
-Ref.~\cite{MoldHyd25} has not reported PIMC calculations for $\theta = 0.5, 0.25$ as PIMC is not viable at low temperatures.
-They have provided results based on a {\it new ansatz} combining time-dependent DFT results for the dynamic structure factor $See(q,\omega)$ with static DFT results for the density response.
-We defer the consideration of the cases $\theta=0.5, 0.25$ to a future study within an improved form of the classical map.
+Ref.~\cite{MoldHyd25} has not reported PIMC calculations for $\theta$ = 0.5, 0.25 as PIMC is not viable at low temperatures.
+They have provided results based on a {\it new ansatz} combining time-dependent DFT results for the dynamic structure factor $S_ee(q,\omega)$ with static DFT results for the density response.